NUSBF/JsCoFE/setests/README.md

 1. **Running the tests on a local computer**
-   - Typical local run via Firefox and developer's CCP4Cloud is easy and will run all available tests:
+   - Typical local run via Firefox and developer's CCP4Cloud (DEV server) is easy and will run all available tests:
 ```
-python -m pytest .
+python -m pytest ./setests/.
 ```
+   - Please note that if change current directory deeply into tests directory like ./setests/basic/, tests may fail as Python will not find some imports; always run tests from at least ./setests/
-   - For verbose output during run (so you know what test script is doing):
+   - For verbose output during run (highly recommended, so you know what test script is doing):
 ```
 python -m pytest -v -s .
 ```